Francesco149/flake/README.md

 * if anything causes the 2nd monitor to be disconnected, obs crashes and the visualizer glitches. find a way to ensure that the display is always there even if disconnected
-* when mpv loops the playlist, it disappears and reappears as an audio device so you have to re-connect it if the default output device is not where you want it to output